-Hollingsworth LLP is committed to hiring and retaining attorneys and staff whose backgrounds reflect the diversity of the legal marketplace.
-Diversity is an integral part of the Firm’s long-term development and business plan.
-The Firm has set up objective criteria for the hiring, promotion, networking, and marketing of our women and minority lawyers.
-We recognize that our diversity makes us more effective, more welcoming, more competitive, and contributes to the Firm’s growth.
+Hollingsworth LLP is proud of the diversity of our firm, which is a product of concerted efforts to hire and retain diverse legal talent.
+It is an integral part of the Firm’s long-term development and business plan.
+We recognize that our diversity makes us more effective, more welcoming, more competitive, and more successful.

-In February 2014, Hollingsworth LLP was selected by the Minority Corporate Counsel Association (MCCA) as one of three finalists in the Mid-Atlantic Region for the 2014 Thomas L. Sager Award.
-The Sager Award was created by MCCA to honor Thomas L. Sager, Senior Vice President and General Counsel at DuPont, whose relentless commitment to increasing diversity in the legal profession has inspired others to do the same.
+We have received recognition for our commitment to diversity and are ranked in the top 10 midsize law firms (50-149 lawyers) for women attorneys in Law360’s 2019 Glass Ceiling Report.
+The Minority Corporate Counsel Association (MCAA) recognized us as a regional finalist for the Thomas L. Sager Award in 2014.
+The Sager Award was created by MCCA to honor Thomas L. Sager, former Senior Vice President and General Counsel at DuPont, whose relentless commitment to increasing diversity in the legal profession has inspired others to do the same.

-Hollingsworth LLP is focused on providing excellent client service in the field of complex litigation; that service is enhanced through our successful effort to recruit, train, and retain diverse attorneys.
+Hollingsworth LLP is focused on providing excellent client service in the field of complex litigation.
+That service is enhanced through our successful efforts to recruit, train, and retain women, POC, and LGBT attorneys.